oliviergimenez/capture-recapture-review/make_sense.md

     ## 5 JOURNAL OF AGRICULTURAL BIOLOGICAL AND ENVIRONMENTAL STATISTICS    33
     ## 6 METHODS IN ECOLOGY AND EVOLUTION                                   77

-Now I export the 219 papers published in these methodological journals in a csv file:
+Now I exported the 219 papers published in these methodological journals in a csv file:

 ``` r